Separation of Employment - Procedure 2.1800

 Procedures

-1. Employee resignations are effective upon receipt and approval by the employee’s supervisor and Human Resources.
-The effective date of the employee’s separation from employment shall be the end date of employment noticed in the resignation letter or earlier date within the notice period as determined by Human Resources in accordance with this procedure.
+- Employee resignations are effective upon receipt and approval by the employee's supervisor and Human Resources.
+The effective date of the employee's separation from employment shall be the end date of employment noticed in the resignation letter or earlier date within the notice period as determined by Human Resources in accordance with this procedure.
 Employees are asked to provide a written letter of resignation or email notification at least two (2) weeks prior to the effective date of the resignation to his or her supervisor.
-Employees who are retiring should give at least thirty (30) days of notice prior to the effective date.
+Employees who are retiring are expected to provide notice three to six months prior to the effective date.
 These time frames allow continuity of service to students, and proper planning for both the employee and the department.

 Involuntary Separations